padilha/nyc-motor-vehicle-collisions/HOW-TO-RUN.md

     ![](./img/service-account2.png)

-    **Important note:** in this project we are granting "BigQuery Admin", "Storage Admin" and "Storage Object Admin" permissions to our service account.
+    > **Note:** in this project we are granting "BigQuery Admin", "Storage Admin" and "Storage Object Admin" permissions to our service account.
 Note, however, that this is not recommended for real world scenarios.
 In such cases, we must follow the [principle of least privilege](https://cloud.google.com/blog/products/application-development/least-privilege-for-cloud-functions-using-cloud-iam).

 3. Generate ssh keys for our service account, by clicking on the "Manage keys" option under "Actions" in the service accounts page.
 Then, click on "Add Key -> Create New Key -> JSON", download the key and save it in the project directory.